-Under US GAAP, the provisions of Statement of Financial Accounting Standards No. 123 (SFAS No. 123), Accounting for Stock Based Compensation, allow entities to continue to apply the provisions of Accounting Principles Board Opinion (APB) No. 25 "Accounting for Stock Issued to Employees" for the accounting of compensation expense for its share based compensation plans, and requires certain pro-forma disclosures for employee share options granted as if the fair value based methods defined in SFAS No. 123 had been applied.
-For US GAAP purpose, the Company has elected to apply the provisions of APB Opinion No. 25 and related interpretations and to provide the pro-forma disclosure provisions of SFAS No. 123 for its share grants and options plan.
-Compensation expense is recorded in the financial statements on the measurement date only if the market value of the underlying shares exceeds the exercise price.
+Prior to fiscal year 2006 under US GAAP, the provisions of Statement of Financial Accounting Standards No. 123 (SFAS No. 123), Accounting for Stock Based Compensation, allowed entities to continue to apply the provisions of Accounting Principles Board Opinion (APB) No. 25 "Accounting for Stock Issued to Employees" for the accounting of compensation expense for its share based compensation plans, and required certain pro-forma disclosures for employee share options granted as if the fair value based methods defined in SFAS No. 123 had been applied.
+For US GAAP purpose, the Company had elected to apply the provisions of APB Opinion No. 25 and related interpretations and to provide the proforma disclosure provisions of SFAS No. 123 for its share grants and options plan.
+Compensation expense was recorded in the financial statements on the measurement date only if the market value of the underlying shares exceeds the exercise price.

-For US GAAP purpose the Company employees share based awards are considered variable under APB Opinion no. 25.
-Accordingly, the Company is recognizing the intrinsic values (resulting from the excess of the market price of the underlying shares at December 31, 2005 and 2004 over the exercise price) as a compensation cost in the consolidated statement of earnings over the vesting period of the shares and options, as identified in note 20.
+For US GAAP purposes, the Company employees share based awards are considered variable under APB Opinion No. 25.
+Accordingly, the Company was recognizing the intrinsic values (resulting from the excess of the market price of the underlying shares at December 31, 2005 and 2004 over the exercise price) as a compensation cost in the consolidated statement of earnings over the vesting period of the shares and options, as identified in note 20.
 For US GAAP purposes, in 2005 and 2004 the Company recorded an income of 136 and a cost of 1,140, respectively.